perfecto25/poni/README.md

 To decrease the amount of syncs between your Poni server and partner/slave hosts, use "interval" value in seconds.
 Specifying an Interval makes Poni sleep (interval) seconds before syncing the changes.
 By default, Poni will sync every 3 seconds if a change is detected.

 To add additional rsync options, use rsync_opts parameter.
 Default rsync flags are "azP"

+---

+## SSH Sockets

+because Poni will make constant rsync calls between the host and partner server, its a good idea to add a SSH socket for this connection, sockets will store SSH session in a file, and will decrease the CPU and MEM usage of each sync (since it doesnt have to re-establish SSH handshake with each rsync call)

+for the user that will be making the rsync call, create a SSH config file, ie

+    cat /home/user/.ssh/config

+    Host <name of partner/slave host>
+        StrictHostKeyChecking no
+        UserKnownHostsFile=/dev/null
+        TCPKeepAlive yes
+        ServerAliveInterval 120
+        Compression yes
+        ControlMaster auto
+        ControlPath ~/.ssh/sockets/%r@%h:%p
+        ControlPersist yes
+        ControlPersist 480m

+create a sockets directory

+    mkdir /home/user/.ssh/sockets

+restart Poni, it will generate a socket file in /home/user/.ssh/sockets and use this socket file for any future connections (and will decrease your CPU and MEM usage)

+---

 ## Development